Data centers with quantum random access memory and quantum networks

 After this step, the $Q_2$ and $D_j$ registers are disentangled from the $Q_1$ register.
 The state of the $Q_1$ register is $\ket{\psi_{\text{binary}}}$, which constitutes the compressed representation of the quantum data that was originally stored in the QDC's memory.
 This compressed data may subsequently be stored, transmitted, or measured, depending on the application \footnote{Moreover, we remark that numerous extensions of this simple unary-to-binary compression are possible.
-For example, it is straightforward to generalize the above procedure to the case of multiple excitations, such that a QDC can be used to compress multi-excitation subspaces as well (see related discussions in SM about quantum data compression).
+For example, it is straightforward to generalize the above procedure to the case of multiple excitations, such that a QDC can be used to compress multi-excitation subspaces as well (see related discussions in Appendix about quantum data compression).
 QDCs could even be used for Schmacher coding~\cite{schumacher1995quantum}, universal source coding~\cite{jozsa1998universal, hayashi2002quantum,bennett2006universal}, or other quantum compression tasks.
 The ability to efficiently compress quantum data using QRAM and related architectures is studied more thoroughly in \cite{hann2022inprep}.}.
 Thus, QDCs can be used to reduce the entanglement cost for distributed sensing applications.
-Suppose that two or more physically separated users probe some system, such that a quantity of interest is encoded in an entangled state shared between them.
-If local operations do not suffice to measure this quantity, then quantum information must be transmitted between the users.
-If each user has $N$ qubits of quantum data, then $N$ entangled pairs will be required to transmit the information in general.
-In certain situations, this entanglement cost can be greatly reduced using a QDC.
-For example, if the $N$-qubit states are guaranteed to lie in the single-excitation subspace, then they can be transmitted using only $\log N$ entangled pairs using the unary-to-binary compression described above.
-This is the case for quantum-assisted telescope arrays~\cite{gottesman2012longer}, where quantum networks are used to enable optical interferometry.
-In this context, a single optical photon arrives at one of multiple telescopes in superposition, with its arrival time and frequency unknown.
-Supposing that the photon arrives at one of $N$ unknown time-frequency bins, Refs.~\cite{khabiboulline2019optical,khabiboulline2019quantum} show that unary-to-binary compression enables the optical phase difference to be extracted using only $\log N$ entangled pairs.
-QDCs could be directly used to implement this compression.
-In fact, using a QDC to implement the compression is more hardware efficient than the approach proposed in Ref.~\cite{khabiboulline2019quantum}.
-In that work, the authors consider the case where a photon arrives at one of $T_{\text{bin}}$ different time bins and in one of $R$ different frequency bands, and they describe a procedure that uses $\mathcal{O}(R\log T_{\text{bin}})$ qubits to compresses the photon's arrival time and frequency information.
-The same compression can be achieved with a QDC using only $\mathcal{O}(R) + \mathcal{O}(\log T_{\text{bin}})$ qubits as follows.
-At each time step, any incoming photon is stored in one of $R$ different memory qubits according to its frequency band.
-These $R$ qubits constitute the QDC's quantum memory, and the QDC performs unary-to-binary compression scheme described above to compress this which-frequency information.
-If the photon arrived at the present time step, it is now stored at a definite location (namely, register $Q_2$ in \Cref{eq:QRAM_compression}).
-The presence of this photon can then be used to control the binary encoding of the which-time information, as in Ref.~\cite{khabiboulline2019optical}.
-Altogether, this procedure requires $\mathcal{O}(R)$ qubits for the QDC and its quantum memory, plus an additional $\mathcal{O}(\log T_{\text{bin}})$ qubits to hold the compressed which-time information, hence the total hardware cost is $\mathcal{O}(R) + \mathcal{O}(\log T_{\text{bin}})$ qubits.
-When counting the communication time cost, the savings will be more drastic.
-More sophisticated compression protocols can enable further reduction in entanglement cost.
-If each mode of an $M$-mode system is populated with a photon with probability $p$, then the quantum data can be transmitted as few as $M H(p)$ qubits, where $H(p)$ is the binary entropy, using a scheme for Schumacher coding~\cite{schumacher1995quantum}.
-Such schemes would further reduce the entanglement cost.
-Moreover, a QDC equipped with quantum sorting networks (a generalization of QRAM), can implement Schumacher coding in polylogarithmic time~\cite{hann2022inprep}, enabling improved detector bandwidth.
+See details in Appendix for explanations.
+As a summary, combinations of QRAM and quantum networks could lead significant benefits for distributed quantum sensing, where QRAM designs could be helpful to perform quantum data compression and benefit entanglement cost reduction in distributive sensing applications.